 • 1 beaten egg

-• 1 cup chopped chives
+• 1 cup of chopped green onion

 • Additional ingredients to taste

-4. Add the onion and the egg, stirring well.
+4. Add the onion and egg, stirring well.
 Let it boil for another 5 minutes and turn off the heat.